 At Nebraska, you won't have to wait to get your hands dirty with experience in your career field.
 From day one, you'll have the chance work with professors and other students to engage in unique hands-on learning opportunities—like internships, work study and pre-professional clubs—so you'll have relevant experience before you graduate.

 Nebraska will support you every step of the way on the path to your dream job.
-Under the guidance of caring professors, you'll grow and develop skills like leadership and effective communication that will set you up for success after graduation.
+With the guidance of caring professors, you'll grow and develop skills like leadership and effective communication that will set you up for success after graduation.
 You'll have the opportunity to work 1-to-1 with a career services advisor to find the right internships so you can kickstart your path to a career you'll love.

 Don't Wait to Start on Your Career Path